jpadams/rbac_local_users/README.md

 ## To Do:

  - Mail stuff needs some looking at.
+Not sure it works off localhost.
  - Make ready for split install.
-Need to get certs/keys wrangled ahead of time and made an argument or something.
+Need to get certs/keys wrangled ahead of time and make arguments or something.